 Herbal, Superfood & Supplement Therapy

-- Essential Fatty Acids - Take 1,000 - 4,000 mg of a supplement that is high in essential fatty acids, such as quality fish oil or flax oil (12) each day.
-Regular intake of fish oil supplements can reduce morning stiffness and joint tenderness in osteoarthritis sufferers due to its anti-inflammatory properties (13).
+- Essential Fatty Acids - If you cannot eat fatty fish regularly (at least 2x/week), take 1,000 - 4,000 mg of a supplement that is high in essential fatty acids, such as quality krill, cod liver or flax oil (13) each day.
+As about 30% of the population are not very good in converting the plant-based version (flax) into the active form in the body due to genetic changes, I recommend going for the animal-based form unless you have had your DNA tested and know your body’s individuality.
+Regular intake of fish oil supplements can reduce morning stiffness and joint tenderness in osteoarthritis sufferers due to its anti-inflammatory properties.(14)

 At Food Matters we believe that education is an essential aspect to any healing process.
 The more we know, the more we are empowered to make change and understand how to decode the messages our bodies are telling us.
 Here are some suggested resources for you to check out to support you on this journey.